Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Background

 Furthermore, from $\d^2 \thetas{i} = 0$, one readily computes that

-Monge-Amp\`ere parabolic equations are even more geometrically privileged than evolutionary parabolics, and have evident deep connections with conservation laws.
-An evolutionary parabolic equation is \emph{Monge-Amp\`ere} if it is of the form
+Monge--Amp\`ere parabolic equations are even more geometrically privileged than evolutionary parabolics, and have evident deep connections with conservation laws.
+An evolutionary parabolic equation is \emph{Monge--Amp\`ere} if it is of the form

-where the $A_{I,J}$ are arbitrary smooth functions and $H_{I,J}$ is the row $I$, column $J$ minor sub-determinant of the Hessian of $u$.
-Monge-Amp\`ere equations are quantifiably less complex than the generic case: their corresponding exterior differential systems have a natural de-prolongation to an exterior differential system of dimension only $2n+3$. \begin{definition} A \emph{quasi parabolic Monge-Amp\`ere system} in $n+1$ variables is a $2n+3$ dimensional exterior differential system $(M_{-1},\I_{-1})$ such that $\I_{-1}$ is locally generated by a 1-form $\thetas{\varnothing}$ and an $(n+1)$-form $\Upsilon$ satisfying: \begin{enumerate} \item $\thetas{\varnothing}$ is maximally non-integrable:
+where the $A_{I,J}$ are arbitrary smooth functions and $H_{I,J}$ is the row $I$, column $J$ minor sub-determinant of the Hessian of~$u$.
+Monge--Amp\`ere equations are quantifiably less complex than the generic case: their corresponding exterior differential systems have a natural de-prolongation to an exterior differential system of dimension only $2n+3$. \begin{Definition} A \emph{quasi parabolic Monge--Amp\`ere system} in $n+1$ variables is a $(2n+3)$-di\-men\-sio\-nal exterior differential system $(M_{-1},\I_{-1})$ such that $\I_{-1}$ is locally generated by a 1-form $\thetas{\varnothing}$ and an~$(n+1)$-form $\Upsilon$ satisfying: \begin{enumerate}\itemsep=0pt \item $\thetas{\varnothing}$ is maximally non-integrable:

-\item At each point of $M_{-1}$,
+\item At each point of~$M_{-1}$,

-\item There is (locally) a 1-form $\omega^0$ on $M_{-1}$ independent of $\thetas{\varnothing}$ and so that
+\item There is (locally) a 1-form $\omega^0$ on $M_{-1}$ independent of~$\thetas{\varnothing}$ and so that

-and any other such 1-form is a linear combination of $\thetas{\varnothing}$ and $\omega^0$. \end{enumerate} \end{definition}
+and any other such 1-form is a linear combination of~$\thetas{\varnothing}$ and $\omega^0$. \end{enumerate} \end{Definition}